Gybsom/customer-registration-documentation/release-notes/feature-register-customer.md

 We are glad to introduce our new feature, **Customer Registration**.
 With it, you can register your customers and their respective bank accounts, allowing them to transact on the platform.

-To learn more about this feature, visit this [guide](/guide/quick-start.md).
+To learn more about the feature, visit this [guide](/guide/quick-start.md).

 To know the endpoints that are part of this feature, access the [API Reference](/api-reference/introduction.md).